 As I continue to study Titus 2:3-5, I see that young women need to be trained how to be kind:

-The Greek word for kind in these verses is agathos, and it means to do good for the benefit of others.
+The Greek word for kind or good in these verses is agathos, and it means to do good for the benefit of others.
 You could substitute the word beneficial.

 Sometimes I view kind as listening respectfully to someone, even if I disagree with her, without opening my mouth to correct her or try to influence her opinions.
 I don’t want her to think badly of me!